iCVTEAM/E3NeRF/README.md

 ### Synthetic Dataset

-Please download the processed [Synthetic Dataset](https://drive.google.com/drive/folders/1ca_IJxOoWH2wSgM1nSWeJIbh6MwdSGFO?usp=sharing) and put it into the corresponding file (./dataset/).
-Then you can use the command below to train and test the model.
+Please download the processed [Synthetic Dataset](https://drive.google.com/drive/folders/1xoaMSgiKt4rB3sW5iKh6jUPmyWF9MdH2?usp=sharing) and put it into the corresponding file (./dataset/).
+Then you can use the command below to train and test the model with the slight shake data and severe shake data, respectively.

 ```
 python run_nerf_synthetic_slight.py --config config_synthetic_slight.txt